 - Define your style.
 Is your taste traditional, contemporary, or perhaps transitional?
 What finishes are you using elsewhere?
 You may – or may not – want your light fixtures to coordinate with these finishes.
 In fact, there are no hard and fast rules here.
 You can mix a few contemporary fixtures with more traditional decor.

 - Decide if energy efficiency is important.
 LED (light emitting diodes) fixtures are the most efficient, and the selection of LED fixtures and bulbs is growing rapidly.
 They last longer than any other bulb, reducing landfill waste and greenhouse emissions.

 - Layer your lighting.
 In addition to your main light source, you can have accent lighting for artwork; cove lighting around the ceiling perimeter; under cabinet lighting for work surfaces; decorative pendants over an island; portable lamps for ambient lighting; all in the same room but on different switches.

 - Don’t forget dimmers.
 These will control your light levels and save energy.

 - Do your best to understand the terminology.
-Many of us are used to using the term “watts” to measure how much light we receive, this is actually measured in ” lumens”.
-Watts is the amount of power being used to run the lamp and lumens measures the amount of light being emitted.
-I have a cheat sheet that I keep with me when I am shopping for lighting and bulbs.
+Many of us use the term “watts” to measure how much light we receive, as this was based on the old incandescent bulb system.
+However, light is actually measured in “lumens.”
+Watts measure the power to run the lamp, and lumens measure the light the bulb emits.
+I have a lighting and bulb cheat sheet that I keep with me when I am shopping.

 - Please set a healthy budget for lighting.
 Light fixtures are often an afterthought when your budget is exhausted.
 Proper lighting can truly make or break a room.

 - Hire a qualified electrician.
-You can feel comfortable knowing your lighting is installed in a safe and professional manner.
+You can feel comfortable knowing they installed your lighting safely and professionally.